DBCDK/morph/README.md

 It is currently possible to have expressions like `"test \"$(systemctl list-units --failed --no-legend --no-pager |wc -l)\" -eq 0"` (count number of failed systemd units, fail if non-zero) as the first argument in a cmd-healthcheck.
 This works, but is discouraged, and might break at any time.

+## Disabling morph

+In case you need to prevent morph to deploy onto system temporarily, just touch the /.morph_condor file.

 ## Hacking morph